 The situation has calmed down considerably, but direct purchase from the manufacturer is still an option in some cases.
 As mentioned, you may save some money on a large purchase.

-There is no question that you will almost always get the lowest price buying used equipment at auction or from a broker/middleman.
+There is no question that you will almost always get the lowest price buying used equipment at auction or from a broker/middleman, especially if you visit this site.
 Used equipment is a viable option, and I’ll get into that topic another time, but it carries its own risks.

 For any given manufacturer, there are probably several authorized distributors in your area.
 THEY ARE NOT ALL THE SAME.